judifede/Jungle-Paradise/README.md

 Mosquitoes attack you on vacation.
 Kill everyone who enters before they escape!

 # Move
-click mouse in the enemys
+Click mouse in the enemys.

 # Credits
 + Diego [Judifede](https://github.com/judifede)